jborkowski/telescope-inflect.nvim/README.md

 - Two-layer filtering approach: ripgrep for initial search + FZY for refined filtering
 - Support for orderless-style searching (terms in any order)
 - More flexible search syntax with multiple input options
-- Ability to pass additional ripgrep options on-the-fly

-## Additional Benefits

-- Provides fine-grained searching capabilities
-- Offers flexibility to tune grep results (e.g., filtering by file extensions or including hidden files)
+- Ability to pass additional ripgrep options on-the-fly (e.g., filtering by file extensions or including hidden files)
-- Allows for ad-hoc adjustments to search parameters without changing configuration